The Arts Track at TEI 2017 explores the potential of “materiality” extended by technology.

 All papers must be submitted electronically (.pdf) via the TEI Precision Conference site.
 Please note that the maximum size of the PDF should not exceed 20 Mb.
 Authors must provide a link in the paper (just before the References) to view the video (e.g. from Youtube or Vimeo).
 The video may be password protected - in that case, please include the password with the link.

 Submissions will be selected not just for their technological novelty but for their degree of formal sophistication, their conceptual creativity, and their engagement with issues of active concern to the fields of interactive art and design.

 Confidentiality of submissions will be maintained during the review process.
 All rejected submissions will be kept confidential in perpetuity.Review Criteria:

-Accepted work will be exhibited for the duration of the conference, in a venue that is open to conference delegates and the general public.
+Accepted work will be exhibited in a venue that is open to conference delegates.
 Artists (or their delegates) will need to be available for installation and bump-out, and for facilitating interaction with their artwork at scheduled times.